Find Trade Colleges

 78% Freshmen Loans

 Around 89% of students who apply get accepted.
-Around 46% of accepted students are men, and 54% are women.
+Of the accepted students, 46% are men and 54% are women.

-Roughly 78% of students at Franklin Pierce take out loans to pay for college.
+78% of Franklin Pierce students take out loans to afford college costs.
 The typical student loan amount is $9,358 a year.
 The student loan default rate of 1.8% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Franklin Pierce is $45,422.